 THE MLB DRAFT:

 Alabama has had 142 players selected in the Major League Baseball First-Year Player Draft since its inception in 1966.
 With two selections in the 2013 MLB draft, the Crimson Tide has had at least one player taken in the draft for 35 straight years, dating back to 1979.
 Overall, Alabama has had at least one player drafted in 42 of the 48 previous MLB drafts.

-Over the past four years, the Crimson Tide has had 20 players drafted.
-Three players from the 2012 team were selected, including, center fielder Taylor Dugas (Yankees), pitcher Ian Gardeck (Giants) and shortstop Jared Reaves (Tigers).
+Over the past five years, the Crimson Tide has had 26 players drafted.
+Spencer Turnbull was the first of four players drafted in 2014, when the Detroit Tigers selected him in the second round with the 63rd overall pick.
 Seven players from the 2010 squad were selected, including pitcher Jimmy Nelson, first baseman Clay Jones, second baseman Ross Wilson, shortstop Josh Rutledge, third baseman/pitcher Jake Smith, pitcher Jason Townsend and pitcher Tyler White.
 Six players were drafted in 2009, including catcher Vin DiFazio (Texas), pitcher Austin Evans (Cleveland), pitcher Del Howell (Milwaukee), pitcher Austin Hyatt (Philadelphia), outfielder Kent Matthes (Colorado) and infielder Brandon May (Chicago Cubs).

 The seven draft picks in 2010 marked the third most in school history, while the six selections in 2009 were the fourth-most in school history.
 Alabama had a school-record nine players drafted in 1986 and added eight draft picks in 1996.
 The 1983 Alabama team had six players drafted, including 1983 College Baseball Player of the Year David Magadan (2nd Round - New York Mets).

 Over the past 13 years (dating back to 2001), Alabama has had 55 players drafted, including first round selections Jeremy Brown (2002), Taylor Tankersley (2004) and Tommy Hunter (2007).
 Of those 55 players, 25 have been pitchers, which include current MLB players Dave Robertson (2006) and Hunter.
 Alex Avila, currently a catcher for the Detroit, was drafted by the Tigers in the fifth round, following the 2008 season and Josh Rutledge, a second round pick in 2010, made his Major League debut for the Colorado Rockies in July of 2012.